Columbia Medical Malpractice Lawyers

 - If the hospital was negligent in managing care at its facility

-- Failure to Treat When Necessary: Regardless of a patient’s ability to pay, certain medical providers must perform certain procedures.
-Failure to perform a necessary procedure that results in harm to the patient can amount to medical malpractice.
+Regardless of a patient’s ability to pay, certain medical providers must perform certain procedures.
+Failure to perform a necessary procedure that harms the patient can amount to medical malpractice.

 Who Can Be Held Liable?

-When a victim has suffered due to medical error, they are essentially claiming that the medical provider acted negligently by deviating from the recognized standard of care for similarly situated patients.
-The recognized standard of care refers to how a reasonably prudent medical provider would have treated a similarly situated patient.
+When a victim has suffered due to medical error, they claim that the medical provider acted negligently.
+This is due to deviating from the recognized standard of care for similarly situated patients.
+The recognized standard of care refers to how a reasonably prudent medical provider would have treated an equally situated patient in the same or similar circumstances.

-In order to successfully prove a medical malpractice claim, the party bringing the action must show that the other party had a duty to prevent foreseeable harm and that they failed in their duty, thereby causing damages.
-Health care providers have a duty to their patients not to cause harm.
+To prove a medical malpractice claim, the party must show that the other party had a duty to prevent foreseeable harm.
+They must also show that they failed in their duty, thereby causing damages.
+Healthcare providers also have a duty to their patients not to cause harm.

-South Carolina, like many other states, has a limit on the amount compensation the victim of a medical malpractice can collect.
-However, in South Carolina, a victim may also be entitled to punitive damages if the court finds that the health care provider acted intentionally or maliciously to cause harm.
+Like many other states, South Carolina limits the amount of compensation a victim of medical malpractice can collect.
+However, in South Carolina, a victim of medical malpractice may also be entitled to punitive damages.
+This only applies when the court finds that the healthcare provider acted intentionally or maliciously to cause harm.

-Since medical malpractice claims are complex and the defendant health care provider will undoubtedly have ample legal representation, you will need help.
-If you or a loved one has been the victim of medical malpractice, contact the medical malpractice lawyers at Goings Law Firm, LLC to learn more about your legal options.
+Medical malpractice claims are complex.
+The defendant health care provider will undoubtedly have ample legal representation, but you need help.
+If you or a loved one has been a medical malpractice case victim, contact a Columbia medical malpractice lawyer at Goings Law Firm, LLC to learn more about your legal options.

 Get Help from a Medical Malpractice Attorney in Columbia

-If you have been injured as a result of medical malpractice, you don’t have to deal with the consequences alone.
+If you have been injured due to medical malpractice, you don’t have to deal with the consequences alone.
 The Goings Law Firm, LLC team is ready to listen to you, investigate your claim, and help you hold the negligent parties accountable for what happened to you.
-Schedule a free, 100% confidential consultation with our team today by calling us at (803) 350-9230, chatting with us live on our website, or by filling out a contact form.
+Schedule a free, 100% confidential consultation with our team today by calling us at (803) 350-9230, chatting live on our website, or filling out a contact form.
+A Columbia medical malpractice lawyer can help you get the compensation you deserve.